How To Transfer a Car Title in Oregon

 If an individual is named as the “survivor” of a co-owned vehicle, retitling can be done in the absence (death) of the primary title holder.

-To do this, the following documents will be submitted to the DMV:
+To do this, submit the following to the DMV:

 • Current title certificate